HackingGibsons/clubot/README.md

 ### :PART
 ```
-:PART #somechannel {"part":"#somechannel", "reason":"reason", "time":12093123}
+:PART who_nick #somechannel {"type":"part", "channel":"#somechannel", "who":"who_nick", "reason":"reason", "time":12093123}
 ```

 Emitted when the bot parts a channel.
 The time is universal time.
 The reason is always a string, sometimes empty.
+If the bot itself is doing the parting the who_nick in the subscription portion of the message will be `:SELF`

 ### :JOIN
 ```
-:JOIN #somechannel {"join":"#somechannel", "time":12093123}
+:JOIN somenick #somechannel {"type":"join", "who":"somenick", "channel":"#somechannel", "time":12093123}
 ```

 Emitted when the bot joins a channel.
 The time is universal time.
+If the bot itself is doing the joining the who nick in the subscription prefix will appear as `:SELF`

 ### :PRIVMSG
 ```